-Even ignoring issues of supply intermittency, Chapter 18 of MacKay's book illustrates with simple red and green stacks of consumption and generation the difficulties of living on 'our' renewables in the UK, even including PV farms in remote deserts, and other generous assumptions.
+Ignoring issues of supply intermittency, Chapter 18 of MacKay's book illustrates with simple red and green stacks of consumption and generation the difficulties of living on 'our' renewables in the UK.
+This including PV farms in remote deserts, and other generous assumptions.

 I'm trying to make this even easier to understand by making it more of a 'what-if' tool, usable by almost anyone, but good enough for policy makers and decision takers!